 Marseille is one of the most popular calls on a Western Mediterranean cruise and for good reason.
 The oldest city in France was founded in 600BC and subsequently features a wealth of historic and culturally fascinating sites, including the Cathedral of Notre-Dame-de-la-Garde and the old town, filled with crafts, shops, bars and street art.
 Alternatively, you could also choose to venture off and visit one of Provence’s headline destinations, such as Aix, Avignon, Arles and the Camargue, Cassis, complete with lavender fields and perched villages.

-Lying on Spain’s south-eastern coast, where the Turia river meets the Mediterranean Sea, Valencia is known for its exciting blend of old and new, where the port city’s venerable old town meets the futuristic structures of the City of Arts and Sciences, home to a planetarium, oceanarium and an interactive museum.
-Those who prefer to be among nature rather than study it can instead enjoy hikes in the nearby Albufera Park, which features a wetlands reserve with a lake and walking trails, or can visit one of Valencia’s pristine, golden sand beaches.
+Lying on Spain’s south-eastern coast, where the Turia River meets the Mediterranean Sea, Valencia is known for its exciting blend of old and new, where the port city’s venerable old town meets the futuristic structures of the City of Arts and Sciences, home to a planetarium, oceanarium and an interactive museum.
+Cruise fans who prefer to be among nature rather than study it can instead enjoy hikes in the nearby Albufera Park, which features a wetlands reserve with a lake and walking trails, or can visit one of Valencia’s pristine, golden sand beaches.

 Puerto del Rosario (Fuertaventura), Canary Islands

 The capital city of Fuerteventura, the second largest of Spain’s Canary Islands, is fairly underwhelming in itself, home to a sprinkling of local cafés, restaurants and shops.
-Further afield, however, is where you will discover the island’s bountiful charms, famed for its white sand beaches and dramatic volcanic scenery.
-Cruise lines such as P&O Cruises offer excursions to the famous dunes and beaches of Corralejo, roughly half an hour away from Puerto del Rosario, and the uninhabited volcanic islet of Los Lobos.
+Further afield, however, is where you will discover the island’s bountiful charms, famed for its white-sand beaches and dramatic volcanic scenery.
+Cruise lines such as P&O Cruises offer cruise excursions to the famous dunes and beaches of Corralejo, roughly half an hour away from Puerto del Rosario, and the uninhabited volcanic islet of Los Lobos.

 Arrecife (Lanzarote), Canary Islands

 The legacy of visionary local artist César Manrique lives on in Lanzarote’s capital city, a man who was committed to keeping quality integral to the island’s architecture and design.
 This is highlighted in buildings such as the International Contemporary Art Museum, housed in the old fortress Castillo de San Jose, which features an interior refashioned by the Fundacion César Manrique.
-Of course, the real draw for cruise passengers stopping over in Arrecife is the otherworldly Timanfaya National Park, the volcanic heart of Lanzarote where Star Wars and Planet of the Apes were famously filmed.
+Of course, the real draw for Western Med cruise passengers stopping over in Arrecife is the otherworldly Timanfaya National Park, the volcanic heart of Lanzarote where Star Wars and Planet of the Apes were famously filmed.

 Santa Cruz de Tenerife, Canary Islands

-The second busiest cruise ship destination in Spain after Barcelona, Capital Santa Cruz de Tenerife is an exciting playground of tapas bars, trendy boulevards, brightly-painted buildings and restaurants.
-Between February and March, the city comes alive with music, dance and pomp for the world’s second biggest carnival after Rio de Janeiro.
+The second busiest cruise ship destination in Spain after Barcelona, capital Santa Cruz de Tenerife is an exciting playground of tapas bars, trendy boulevards, brightly-painted buildings and restaurants.
+Between February and March, the city comes alive with music, dance and pomp for the world’s second-biggest carnival after Rio de Janeiro.
 The city is also home to a world-class arts venue modelled after the Sydney Opera House.

 Las Palmas, Gran Canaria

-While historically having always been somewhat in the shadow of Portugal’s capital Lisbon, Porto has been gaining increasing popularity among travellers, particularly among cruise passengers, who are drawn to this historic European city for its spectacular architecture and wealth of Unesco-listed sites.
+While historically having always been somewhat in the shadow of Portugal’s capital Lisbon, Porto has been gaining increasing popularity among travellers, particularly among Western Mediterranean cruise passengers, who are drawn to this historic European city for its spectacular architecture and wealth of Unesco-listed sites.
 Don’t leave Porto without visiting Livraria Lello, often ranked as one of the world’s most beautiful bookshops and said to have been the model for JK Rowling’s Hogwarts School of Witchcraft and Wizardry; visiting the celebrated cellars of Vila Nova de Gaia, a district which remains home to some of Porto’s most famous wineries; or trying the famed pastéis de nata – Portuguese custard tarts – at the iconic Nata Lisboa bakery.

-Mahón, or Maó as it’s also known, is the small but charming capital of Menorca, which boasts the biggest natural port in the Mediterranean and second only to Pearl Harbour in the world.
+Mahón, or Maó as it’s also known, is the small but charming capital of Menorca, which boasts the biggest natural port in the Mediterranean and is second only to Pearl Harbour in the world.
 Stroll through the streets of the relaxed town and you will still see the legacy of the British occupation in the 18th century reflected through Mahón’s architecture.
 Don’t leave without trying a pomada, Menorca’s most popular gin cocktail drink, or picking up a pair of classic Menorcan leather sandals.